Wheatfield, New York: History

 The Town of Wheatfield was formed in 1836 from the Town of Niagara.
-It is situated in the southwest part of the county, surrounded by the Towns of Lewiston and Cambria to the north, Pendleton to the east, the City of North Tonawanda and the Niagara River to the south, and the City of Niagara Falls and Town of Niagara to the west.
+It is situated in the southwest part of the county, surrounded by the towns of Lewiston and Cambria to the north, Pendleton to the east, the City of North Tonawanda and the Niagara River to the south, and the City of Niagara Falls and Town of Niagara to the west.

-The earliest known settler on the site of present-day in Martinsville / North Tonawanda was George N. Burger, who came in 1809, built a log tavern on the river, and remained a resident until about 1825.
+The earliest known settler on the site of present-day Martinsville in North Tonawanda was George N. Burger, who came in 1809, built a log tavern on the river, and remained a resident until about 1825.
 Joshua Pettit came in 1810 and settled near the Niagara Iron Works, where he opened a tavern.
 He was the father of Mrs. Daniel C. Jacobs and Mrs. Whitman Jacobs.
-Stephen Jacobs, a soldier at the battle of Bunker Hill, located on the river two miles (3 km) below in 1817, where he purchased 196 acre of Augustus Porter, paying eight dollars an acre.
-He died in Niagara Falls in January, 1840.
+Stephen Jacobs, a soldier at the Battle of Bunker Hill, located on the river two miles (3 km) below in 1817, where he purchased 196 acre of Augustus Porter, paying eight dollars an acre.
+He died in Niagara Falls in January 1840.

 William Vandervoorte settled here in 1825, occupying a log house which tradition says was the only one then in existence.
 It was his intention to make a business of purchasing staves and timber for the Boston market, and ultimately to open a mercantile business.
-In 1828 he finished the first public house in the place, which was called the Niagara; it was burned in 1844.
+In 1828, he finished the first public house in the place, which was called the Niagara; it was burned in 1844.
 Later he purchased 1,000 acre of land of the Holland Company and sold to Prussian immigrants the largest part of their possessions on Tonawanda Creek and its vicinity.
 He established the first bank in 1836.
 As before indicated, little progress of a business nature was made here until the opening of the Erie Canal.
-The interior of the town was still almost an unbroken wilderness and as late as 1850 a large part of the area of the town was unimproved.
+The interior of the town was still almost an unbroken wilderness and, as late as 1850, a large part of the area of the town was unimproved.

-The first town meeting was held on June 6, 1836, in the schoolhouse of District No. 7, on the north line of the Town.
+The first town meeting was held on June 6, 1836, in the schoolhouse of District No. 7, on the north line of the town.
 The soil of the town, clay loam, is very good for wheat crops in particular, and leads to the origin of the name Wheatfield.

-Starting in 1843, German immigrants in the region established the communities of Bergholz (called at first 'Neu Bergholz' and named for an existing village in the Ukermark region of eastern Germany), St. Johnsburg (originally known as 'Little Bergholz'), Walmore (first known as 'Walmow' and originally acquired from a Mennonite community), Martinsville, and Gratwick.
-(The latter two towns are now part of North Tonawanda.)
+Starting in 1843, German immigrants in the region established the communities of Bergholz (called at first "Neu Bergholz" and named for the village of Bergholz in the Ukermark region of eastern Germany), St. Johnsburg (originally known as "Little Bergholz"), Walmore (first known as "Walmow" and originally acquired from a Mennonite community), Martinsville, and Gratwick.
+The latter two towns are now part of North Tonawanda.
 Later, other communities were formed at railroad stops and along major highways.